|

 - 21.3 - 28.4 grams per 12 oz.

-Gatorade Thirst Quencher® and Gatorade Endurance Formula® both contain 14 grams of carbohydrate per 8 oz serving (source: product labels, July 2006).
+Original Gatorade® and many of their newer beverages contain 14 grams of carbohydrate per 8 oz serving.
 This equals a 5.8% solution.
+CytoMax Performance Plus contains 5.4%.
 By comparison, fruit juices contain roughly 10% carbohydrate and soft drinks contain 10-12% carbohydrate.

 Further, it has been shown that absorption and oxidation of carbohydrates during strenuous exercise is optimized if carbs are supplied in a mixture of several types, as opposed to a single carbohydrate source (Jentjens RL, et al. 2004a; 2004b).
 The carbohydrates in Gatorade® come from a mixture of sucrose syrup and glucose-fructose syrup.

-Listed below are some of the more popular sports drinks that do NOT contain protein or amino acids (quantities listed are per 8 oz serving of the ready-to-drink product unless otherwise noted):
+Listed below are some of the more popular sports drinks that do NOT contain protein or amino acids (quantities listed are the ready-to-drink product unless otherwise noted):

 CARBS |